LambdaGaming/GAuto/README.md

  If you would like to contribute to this repository by creating an issue or pull request, please refer to the [contributing guidelines.](https://lambdagaming.github.io/contributing.html)

 # Credits
-- [Simfphys Base](https://github.com/Blu-x92/simfphys_base) - Reference for how to implement the passenger seat and particle effect systems.
+- Lambda Gaming Community - Beta testing and feature suggestions
+- rp_truenorth_v1a - Map used in screenshots and thumbnail on the Steam workshop
 - SGM - Feature suggestions
-- rp_truenorth_v1a - Map used in screenshots and thumbnail on the Steam workshop